 2012-13: Marchment played for the Wellington Dukes in the Ontario Junior Hockey League.
 He scored 7 goals with 13 assists and 50 penalty minutes in 49 regular season games.
 Wellington finished fourth in the East Division and lost to the Kingston Voyageurs in the first round of the playoffs.
 Marchment scored 1 goal with 1 assist and 7 penalty minutes in five playoff games.
 In January he committed to playing college hockey at Canisius College in 2013-14.

-2013-14: Obtained by the Belleville Bulls from North Bay in an August trade, Marchment decided to pursue a junior career instead of playing college hockey.
-He appeared in 57 games for Bellevville as an OHL rookie.
+2013-14: Marchment was obtained by the Belleville Bulls from North Bay in an August trade and decided to pursue a junior career instead of playing college hockey.
+He appeared in 57 games for Belleville as an OHL rookie.
 Marchment scored 10 goals with 22 assists and was +4 with 53 penalty minutes for the Bulls.
 Belleville missed the OHL playoffs; finishing fourth in the East Division.
 Not among the 210 North American skaters in the Central Scouting final rankings, Marchment was selected by Los Angeles in the sixth round (157th overall) of the 2014 NHL Draft.

 Marchment is the nephew of long-time NHL defenseman Bryan Marchment.
 Taken by the Kings' with a late-round flier in his second year of eligibility in the 2014 NHL Draft, he has the size and awareness to be a solid two-way center.
 He is not overly-skilled in terms of scoring or playmaking ability but skates well and uses his size to force turnovers along the boards and in the forecheck.
 Marchment plays a solid game in his own end.